historical-theology/stthomas/return-to-god/syllabus-summer2025-session2.md

 Online and Asynchronous

-WORK-IN-PROGRESS: _This syllabus was last updated on Tuesday, June 24._
+_This syllabus was last updated on Tuesday, June 24._

 Notes: